 - Questions can also lead people back to the site or blog post where they came from after they’ve read through all of it (however long that may take).

 Use simple language and avoid jargon if possible.
-This will make you sound smarter and help you connect better with your readers outside of your industry or niche.
+This will make you sound more innovative and help you connect better with your readers outside your industry or niche.

 This is why!

-And talk about yourself in a way that connects with the reader so that they can relate to you and feel a connection.
-People are more inclined to work with others that they know, like, and trust: – Many people who write content for a living suffer from the same problem.
+Talk about yourself in a way that connects with the reader so that they can relate to you and feel a connection.
+People are more inclined to work with others they know, like, and trust: – Many people who write content for a living suffer from the same problem.
 They don’t talk about themselves in their writing.
 Don’t be that writer!
-You need to be open and honest with your readers.
+It would help if you were open and honest with your readers.
 Tell them how you feel, mention your experiences, and state how you overcame challenges.
-When you do this, you will connect with readers on an emotional level.
+When you do this, you will connect with readers emotionally.
 This makes it easier for them to trust you and take action about what you’re telling them.

-Content marketing is powerful for businesses when correctly performed, therefore using a VA can really help
+Content marketing is powerful for businesses.
+When correctly performed using a VA, it can help.

 The closing remark